-This frequently asked question begs you to DO YOUR HOMEOWRK in researching the company/organization THOROUGHLY before interviewing.
-The type of information you should gather in your research is outline in the "How Do I Research Companies?" document on the Career Services web site, under the Ace the Interview drop-down menu and Interview Preparation.
+This frequently asked question begs you to DO YOUR HOMEWORK in researching the company/organization THOROUGHLY before interviewing.
+The type of information you should gather in your research is outlined in the "How Do I Research Companies?" document on the Career Services web site, under the Ace the Interview drop-down menu's Interview Preparation section.

-What do you have to offer to this position/company that would "set you apart" from other applicants?
+What do you have to offer to this position/company that would set you apart from other applicants?

-- This question presents a great opportunity for you to highlight, in a summary statement, what you have to offer, and you should base your response on the research you have done on teh position and the company.
-Of course you cannot know the qualifications of the otehr candidates. - You should also prepare for this question by carefully listening to the interviewer describe the position, the company, and the qualifications sought, which he/she will most likely do at some point during the interview. - Then, at the conclusion of the interview, you can refer to this information in your summary statement by describing specifically how the qualifications you have to offer fit what they are seeking.
+- This question presents a great opportunity for you to highlight, in a summary statement, what you have to offer.
+You should base your response on the research you have done on the position and the company.
+Of course you cannot know the qualifications of the other candidates. - You should also prepare for this question by carefully listening to the interviewer describe the position, the company, and what they are looking for in the person they ultimately hire.